ValentinLarrieu2/Smokers_Data_Analysis_with_R/README.md

 ## Data analysis – Smokers dataset

-The goal of this work is to find interesting data/patterns from a raw dataset.
+The goal of this work is to find interesting data/patterns from a raw dataset (Dataset.csv).
 The excel file given are the response of 258 persons to 24 questions.
 Some question have simple answers, some contains a list of answers.
 The data are not normalized, so the first step of our study is to filter the data

+This study is focused on two dataset.
+The first part has for goal to find interesting data/patterns from a raw dataset (Dataset.csv).
+The excel file given are the response of 258 persons to 24 questions.
+Some question have simple answers, some contains a list of answers.
+The second dataset is a series of observations made by a smocker : when he smoked and in which occasion.
+Using it we well build a shiny app to see interesting features interactively.

+##Dataset.csv Study
+The data are not normalized, so the first step of our study is to filter the data.

 **Data Cleaning:**